qingxiao1101/autoencoder_for_background_extraction/README.md

 --- saver: save the model of autoencoder
 --- background: save the predicted backgrounds

-The following images show the result of AE.
+The following images show the result of AE in Tensorflow.
 The first image is the input image.
 ![Original_Image](https://github.com/klickmal/autoencoder_for_background_extraction/blob/master/result/original.jpg)
 The second image is the predicted background.
 ![Background_Image](https://github.com/klickmal/autoencoder_for_background_extraction/blob/master/result/bg.jpg)